mariia-korzun/hw-data-types/README.md

 getArrayOfKeys(actors, ‘name’); // [‘tommy’, ‘lee’]

-8. Write function substitute() that accepts an array of numbers and manages to replace all numbers lower than 30 with '*'.
+8. Write function substitute() that accepts an array of numbers and manages to replace all numbers lower than 30 with star("*").
 It should return a new array with numbers and '*' instead of numbers lowest from 30.
-Reuse function from task 3.
+You can reuse function from task 3.

 substitute([58, 14, 48, 2, 31, 29]); // [58, '*', 48, '*', 31, '*']